Fjollsfinn/react-project/README.md

 # react-project
-This repo contains basic webpack settings to start a new project with reax/redux and node-sass.
+This repo contains basic webpack settings to start a new project with react/redux and node-sass. <br>
+If you are a Linux user please remove 'SET' from script called buld:prod in package.json file.